DanChaltiel/crosstable/README.md

 Here is a more advanced example.

-> Dear crosstable, please describe all columns whose name starts with
+> Dear crosstable, using the `mtcars2` dataset again, please describe
-> “cy” and those whose name ends with “at”, depending on the levels of
+> all columns whose name starts with “cy” and those whose name ends with
-> both columns `am` and `vs`, without considering labels, applying
+> “at”, depending on the levels of both columns `am` and `vs`, without
-> `mean()` and `quantile()` as summary function, with `probs` 25% and
+> considering labels, applying `mean()` and `quantile()` as summary
-> 75% defined for this latter function, and with 3 decimals for numeric
+> function, with `probs` 25% and 75% defined for this latter function,
-> variables:
+> and with 3 decimals for numeric variables:

 ``` r
 ct2 = crosstable(mtcars2, c(starts_with("cy"), ends_with("at")), by=c(am, vs),